 The UK MDS is more sophisticated than what most clients are currently asking from their firms.
 In-house lawyers frequently don’t understand or have visibility over the internal workings of law firms so don’t know the right questions to ask.
 The UK MDS asks the right questions.

 The UK MDS can help clients shape their decisions about allocation of legal work to law firms/legal suppliers by creating greater transparency around diversity, inclusion, and culture in law firms.
-Microsoft has developed an online dashboard to be used by the clients signatories to make the data collected by the UK MDS truly accessible and useable.
+Microsoft has developed a dashboard to be used by the clients signatories to make the data collected by the UK MDS truly accessible and useable.
 So instead of reams of tabular data sitting with procurement only, GCs and their legal teams can now easily dig in to compare their panel firms, including comparing their stats over time, if they wish to consider performance around diversity, inclusion, and culture when handing out work.

 The UK Model Diversity Survey will assist law firms in providing uniform, thorough, and accurate information to their corporate and financial institution clients.
 Further, it will streamline D&I data collection for law firms by allowing firms to provide a single, uniform set of data to multiple clients.
 Firms are currently asked for a different set of diversity data, cut a different way, from every client who collects it.
 The more firm clients who use the UK MDS, the greater the cost and time savings for the firm.